MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/make-external-data-available/create-a-dataset-with-one-request/workflow-create-and-modify-a-dataset-with-one-request.md

 Endpoint: [POST /api/auth/logout](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogout)

-This endpoint allows the caller to log out for the authenticated user with the MicroStrategy REST server.
+This endpoint allows the caller to log out for the authenticated user with the Strategy REST server.
 In this example, you close the active user session by providing the authorization token, X-MSTR-AuthToken, generated in step 1.
 If the call is successful, the resulting HTTP response returns an HTTP status code 204.

 Sample Request Header: